ministryofjustice/laa-ccms-soa-gateway-api/README.md

 - [laa-ccms-spring-boot-plugin](https://github.com/ministryofjustice/laa-ccms-spring-boot-common?tab=readme-ov-file#laa-ccms-spring-boot-gradle-plugin-for-java--spring-boot-projects)
 - [laa-ccms-spring-boot-starter-auth](https://github.com/ministryofjustice/laa-ccms-spring-boot-common/tree/main/laa-ccms-spring-boot-starters/laa-ccms-spring-boot-starter-auth)

+## Snyk code analysis (CI/CD)
+This project publishes vulnerability scans to the [LAA Snyk Dashboard (Google SSO)](https://app.snyk.io/org/legal-aid-agency).

+If you cannot see the LAA organisation when logged into the dashboard, please ask your lead developer/architect to have you added.

+Scans will be triggered in two ways:

+- Main branch - on commit, a vulnerability scan will be run and published to both the Snyk server and GitHub Code Scanning.
+Vulnerabilites will not fail the build.
+- Feature branches - on commit, a vulnerability scan will be run to identify any new vulnerabilites (compared to the main branch).
+If new vulnerabilites have been raised.
+A code scan will also run to identify known security issues within the source code.
+If any issues are found, the build will fail.

 ### Running Snyk locally
 To run Snyk locally, you will need to [install the Snyk CLI](https://docs.snyk.io/snyk-cli/install-or-update-the-snyk-cli).